conan-io/conan-package-tools/README.md

 - Use `CONAN_UPLOAD` to specify the URL of the remote to be used to upload your packages.
 - Use `REMOTES` to specify other URLs ("," separated) of remotes to be used to retrieve requirements.
+- Use `CONAN_LOGIN_USERNAME` to specify your Bintray username, can be different from `CONAN_USERNAME` that only determine the user name in the reference of your package.
 - Use `CONAN_PASSWORD` as usual to specify the remote password if you want to upload packages, if the remote is a Bintray repository use an API key.
 [Read more here](#bintray)